ahwayakchih/nuonce/README.md

 `nuonce.copied` gives comparable result to the one returned from `once` module, only faster and with the same `length` as target function, but without setting custom `called` and `value` properties on the returned function.

-`nuonce.proxied` is available only when Proxy API (either [ES6](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy) or [older, deprecated](https://developer.mozilla.org/en-US/docs/Archive/Web/Old_Proxy_API)) is available, but it returns callable object that allows to access any custom properties or methods of target function, including those added in future (after "nuonced" version was prepared).
+`nuonce.proxied` returns callable object ([ES6 Proxy](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy)) that allows to access any custom properties or methods of target function, including those added in future (after "nuonced" version was prepared).

 Nuonce is targetted for use in node.js application.
 Although it may work in web browsers (at least `nuonce.stripped` should work), it is tested and optimized on node.js (with V8 engine).